The Need for Reform in Dental Education

 - “Technology and distributed education,” Mr. James Galbally

 - “Medical-dental models in dental education,” Dr. David Nash

-Calling the conference the “beginning of a revolution from within,” Santa Fe Group President, Dr. Lawrence Meskin explained that the organization wanted to act as a catalyst to influence change by providing a forum in which health care professionals, policy leaders, and decision-makers could come together in a neutral environment to share opinions freely, without concerns about institutional loyalties and constraints.”
+Calling the conference the “beginning of a revolution from within,” Santa Fe Group President and Founding Member, Dr. Lawrence Meskin explained that the organization wanted to act as a catalyst to influence change by providing a forum in which health care professionals, policy leaders, and decision-makers could come together in a neutral environment to share opinions freely, without concerns about institutional loyalties and constraints.”

 Repeatedly, participants noted that oral health reports and educational commission studies consistently forewarned of the problems dentistry now faces.
 One such document is the Surgeon General’s first report on Oral Health in America, published in 2000.
 This report spotlighted the growing crisis in oral health care and set forth a social rationale for the sorts of actions discussed in the San Francisco conference.
 Calling oral diseases a "silent epidemic," the Surgeon General’s Report documented that oral and systemic health problems are often associated and that oral diseases and disorders can compromise health and well-being over a lifetime.
 The Report further concluded that solutions to these problems are hindered by issues involving oral health disparities, the relative inability of the public to benefit from scientific advances, the tenacity of barriers to care for growing segments of the population, and the erosion of the dental workforce by aging and retirements.
 Further exacerbating the situation is the fact that the current dental education system is threatened by escalating educational costs and mounting student indebtedness.